Taboulialso spelled Tabbouleh—is an easy and refreshing Middle Eastern salad with parsley, tomatoes, bulgur, lemon juice, scallions, and olive oil.

 Mezze platter with eggplant and falafel

-How to make tabouli
+How to make tabouli salad

-Prep the bulgur
+1. Prepare the bulgur

 Boil bulgur wheat in water per package instructions, drain, and let cool down for 10 minutes and add it to a mixing bowl.

 Alternatively, soak the bulgur in a bowl with hot water for 20 minutes.
-Then squeeze the water out of the bulgur with your hands and add it to a mixing bowl.
+Then, squeeze the water out of the bulgur with your hands and add it to a mixing bowl.

 Note: soaking the bulgur is more authentic when making Tabbouleh and will give you a chewier texture.

-Chop the veggies
+2. Chop the vegetables

 Finely chop the scallions, only the white and light green parts, and add them to the bowl.